SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 Some of the most common structural design patterns are:

+## Decorator

-- **Decorator**: used when you need to add functionalities to an existing class without the risk of introducing bugs into existing implementations of that class
+The **decorator** pattern is used when you need to add functionalities to an **existing** class, without the risk of introducing **bugs** into existing implementations of that class.

 Imagine you have a **monumental class** that is used throughout your application and **changing** anything inside it would affect the entire application.

 [image assetsSrc="js-application-design-patterns-04.png" /]

+## Facade

-- **Facade**: the **facade pattern** is used in multi-layer applications where only a **certain logic** and functionality need to be exposed to **different clients**, shielding them from any complex business logic that the clients do not need to be concerned with
+The **facade pattern** is used in multi-layer applications where only a **certain logic** and functionality need to be exposed to **different clients**, shielding them from any complex business logic that the clients do not need to be concerned with.

 It is also useful when refactoring and almost always **improves** code usability.

 [image assetsSrc="js-application-design-patterns-05.png" /]

+## Adapter

-- **Adapter**: the **adapter pattern** allows users to connect programming components that typically cannot work together
+The **adapter pattern** allows users to connect programming components that typically cannot work together

 We can do that by translating one interface to another.

 [image assetsSrc="js-application-design-patterns-06.png" /]

+## Proxy

-- **Proxy**: the **proxy pattern** is implemented when an object acts as a surrogate or a placeholder for another
+The **proxy pattern** is implemented when an object acts as a surrogate or a placeholder for another

-Typically, the proxy object extends the original object.
+Typically, the proxy object **extends** the original object.

 It is a placeholder, with the possibility of adding some checks that help control access to the object for which it is a proxy.